-The following changes have been made to the FAER grant application process and are in effect for the August 2016 application cycle, with an application deadline of August 15.
+The following changes have been made to the FAER grant application process and are in effect for the Spring 2019 application cycle (application deadline of February 15, 2019).
 If you have previously applied for FAER funding, please pay special attention to these changes.